grafana/explore-profiles/e2e/README.md

 To launch the tests against a non-local environment (dev, ops, prod):

-- Open 1Password
+1. Open the 1Password app
-- Search for "E2E Pyroscope", choose the enviroment you want to target
+2. Search for "E2E Pyroscope", choose the enviroment you want to target
-- Set these values to the `.env` file
+3. Set these values to the `.env` file

 By doing so, an [authentication step](https://playwright.dev/docs/auth) will automatically be added before launching the tests.